Daniel S. Malachuk

 In Victorian liberalism, my major publication is Perfection,the State, and Victorian Liberalism (Palgrave, 2005), a book recognized as one of a handful responsible for the revival of this subject in Victorian studies.
 Most recently I have published a few essays on this topic by invitation, including “George Eliot’s Liberalism” in The Blackwell Companion to George Eliot (2013), “Liberalism” in The Blackwell Encyclopedia of Victorian Literature (2015), and “Disinterestedness and Liberalism” in Victorian Literature: Criticism and Debates (Routledge, 2016).

 My work on American Transcendentalism includes two books.
 A Political Companion to Ralph Waldo Emerson (Kentucky, 2011), which I co-edited with the political theorist Alan M. Levine, provocatively recasts Emersonian self-reliance as both political and transcendental.
-Two Cities: The Political Thought of American Transcendentalism (Kansas, forthcoming 2016) will be the first book to illuminate the shared political vision of the Transcendentalists, especially the three major authors, Emerson, Fuller, and Thoreau.
+Two Cities: The Political Thought of American Transcendentalism (Kansas, 2016) is the first book to illuminate the shared political vision of the Transcendentalists, especially the three major authors, Emerson, Fuller, and Thoreau.
 Recent essays on Transcendentalism have also focused on these authors, including invited essays on “Democracy” in Emerson in Context (Cambridge, 2013) and “Politics” in Thoreau in Context (Cambridge, forthcoming) as well as “Green Exaltadas: Fuller, Transcendentalism, and Antebellum Women’s Nature Writing” in Toward a Female Genealogy of Transcendentalism (Georgia, 2014), and “Transcendentalist and Gothic Intentions” in Revue Française d'Etudes Américaines (2015).
-I have served on the Boards of the Ralph Waldo Emerson Society and Henry David Thoreau Society and will serve 2016-17 as the President Elect of the RWES.
+I have served on the Boards of the Ralph Waldo Emerson Society and Henry David Thoreau Society and am serving 2016-17 as the President Elect of the RWES.

 I received my BA in English from Bowdoin College (1989) and my